mateusloubach/docs/documentation/docs/index.md

     update commit #2 - checked for continuous workflow, and redirection from last commit to new commit;
-    update commit #2* - added versioning tab. worked perfectly! it also organized by oldest to newest update commit #4 - checking if max number of commits in tabs is 3. update commit #5 - max # of displayed commits is 3.
-Confirmed issue that displayed only 3 items. update commit #6 - changed version slug creation in ci
+    update commit #2* - added versioning tab. worked perfectly! it also organized by oldest to newest update commit #4 - checking if max number of commits in tabs is 3. update commit #5* - max # of displayed commits is 3.
+Confirmed issue that displayed only 3 items. update commit #6 - changed version slug creation in ci. worked perfectly! update commit #7 - try git tag to update major, minor, or feature addition;